zuplo/docs/docs/articles/monetization-policy-setup.md

 ## 2/ Add the Monetization Policy

-With the user identified via the API Key Authentication policy, next you will enforce that they are calling the API within the limits of their plan.
+With the user identified via the API Key Authentication policy, next you will enforce that they're calling the API within the limits of their plan.
 The [Monetization Inbound Policy](/docs/policies/monetization-inbound) is what enables us to do that.